SACHSTech/careers-in-computer-science-andyho17/README.md

 ### *Computer Science Entrance Requirements*

-To gain acceptance to a UX program, you will likely need to have an Ontario Secondary School Diploma with six 4U/M courses, including Calculus & Vectors (MCV4U) and English (ENG4U).
+To gain acceptance to a UX program, you will likely need to have an Ontario Secondary School Diploma with **six 4U/M courses**, including Calculus & Vectors (MCV4U) and English (ENG4U).
 A supplemental application may also be required.

 The following courses are offered duiring the first year of computer science: